Robpol86/iina-file-name-search/README.md

 ![preferences](preferences.png "preferences")

-Then when a video is playing open the side bar (Plugin > File Name Search > Open Sidebar) and click the "Open" button.
+Then when a video is playing open the side bar (Plugin > File Name Search > Show Sidebar) and click the "Open" button.

 ![sidebar](sidebar.png "sidebar")